Other Alternative Notations vs WYSIWYP for Beginners

 Rhythm is visually intuitive.

 But how do you best define staff lines to make note recognition possible on this wider staff?
-This is the focus of most chromatic designers.
+This is the focus of most chromatic designers as seen on the MNMA website mentioned above.
 There are hundreds of different proposals (as laid out in the sources cited above) with every imaginable combination of lines, legers and spaces.
-But in my own experience, I found 12 lines and spaces too much to quickly process for even a single octave.
+But in my own experience, I find that twelve lines and spaces are too much to quickly process for even a single octave.
 There is even some cognitive research that indicates that the optimum number of objects an average human can hold in short-term memory is seven plus or minus two (see: The Magical Number Seven Plus or Minus Two).

 Thanks to Cornelis Pot, Klavarskribo had a fully funded project and an enthusiastic promotor.
-Alas, WYSIWYP has only the latter but this barrier could be solved with some enthusiastic volunteers.
+Alas, WYSIWYP has only the latter but this barrier could be solved with some enthusiastic volunteers (but I'm getting ahead of myself before the full pitch).